ten-protocol/go-ten/design/wallet_extension.md

   snap
 * Snaps are only compatible with MetaMask
 * Snaps are marked as experimental and require users to switch from MetaMask to the experimental MetaMask Flask

+### Alternatives to using viewing keys

+Instead of viewing keys, we could encrypt and decrypt using the end user's existing account key.

+This would obviate the need for us to implement a key management solution.

+However, it has several downsides:

+* It does not support hardware wallets, since hardware wallets do not provide an API to decrypt using their account private key
+* It may not be possible with MetaMask - the local server application would somehow have to speak to the browser to access the MetaMask API; this may be possible through a combination of a Chrome extension and websockets, but is unproven
+* It would lead to a high number of MetaMask prompts